- Contact: (916) 653-3595 / [email protected]

 A. Yes.
 We accept cash, check or money order at the door.
 If you would like to mail your payment, please include your name, address, telephone number and email address (and seminar date if applicable) and send it to Allstate Notary Preparation, P.O.
 Box 191404, San Diego, CA 92159.

 - Q. What is Allstate Notary Preparation's pass guarantee?

-A. If you take our live class and fail the exam, you may retake our live or online class for free.
+A. If you take our live class and fail the exam, you may retake our online class for free.